jcletousey/personal-website/src/content/en/pages/about.md

 ## Personally

-I am {% my_age %} years old.
+I am {% getAge "1982-09-20" %} years old.
 I am privileged.
 I am a cis-gender white man.
 That means, I don’t have to deal with racism, misogyny, remarks about my sexual orientation.

 I have parents from the upper middle class, so I have never experienced poverty.
 They were always there for me and always are.